Step 5. Specify Credentials

-At this step of the wizard, specify credentials to connect to computers included in the protection group:
+At the Credentials this step of the wizard, specify credentials to connect to computers included in the protection group:

 1. If you want to use the same credentials for all computers in the protection group, select the necessary user account from the Master account list.
 The account must have local administrator permissions on all computers that you have added to the protection group.